sudarshan19943/Friendbook/README.md

 Your journey to networking starts here!

+Friendbook is a Java springboot application that mimics a raw Facebook type social media application.
+On Friendbook, you can create a profile, add friends and even chat with them!
+This project was developed to showcase the application of various software development practices from development to integration.
+The project has been set up in way such that it is auto deployed on the Heroku cloud and built using Jenkins.

 ## Prerequisites

 A computer with a 4GB RAM with modern browser support such as Google Chrome, Mozilla Firefox, etc.